Protocol-Lattice/grpc_graphql_gateway/README.md

 ### 🦀 Fastest Rust GraphQL Implementation

-Your gateway is **the fastest Rust GraphQL implementation** measured:
+The gateway is **the fastest Rust GraphQL implementation** measured:

 ```
 Performance Rankings (Rust only):